 But there are also positive aspects.
 It is possible to use less dense concrete formwork, which is cheaper.
 There is no need to pay for a concrete pump.
 You can build in rural areas.

-The process of wall construction may be different, but the advantages over other construction methods are the same in both cases.
+The wall construction process may be different, but the advantages over other construction methods are the same in both cases.

-One of the laborious steps in the construction of a brick or block concrete house is the production of door and window openings.
+One of the laborious steps in constructing a brick or block concrete house is the production of door and window openings.

 It is required to insulate the external openings in the future.

-In the construction of ICF creation and insulation of openings is integrated into the overall process of a wall assembly.
-Simply install additional reinforcement around the openings and make temporary formwork from planks.
+In the construction of ICF creation and insulation of openings is integrated into the overall wall assembly process.
+Install additional reinforcement around the doors and make temporary formwork from planks.
 The ends are closed with polystyrene foam plugs.
-The easy forming of the aperture allows the use of a wide variety of shapes of windows and doors.
+The easy forming of the aperture allows a wide variety of shapes of windows and doors.

 Various structural methods are used to create the floor slabs between the stories.
 These can be

-When using ICF to form a concrete floor, a water underfloor heating system can be installed at the same time.
+When using ICF to form a concrete floor, a water underfloor heating system can be installed simultaneously.

 Installing sockets and pulling electrical wires is painstaking work.
-Doing this in walls made of concrete blocks or bricks is quite difficult.
-It is necessary to continue the kilometers of the shaft and drill dozens of holes for sockets and switches.
-Unlike brick houses in houses with insulated concrete formwork, this can be done with a conventional hot knife or a simple electric tool heating the string.
-A chain saw with a cutting depth control will also be useful for this purpose.
+Doing this on walls made of concrete blocks or bricks is quite tricky.
+It is necessary to continue the kilometres of the shaft and drill dozens of holes for sockets and switches.
+Unlike brick houses with insulated concrete formwork, this can be done with a conventional hot knife or a simple electric tool heating the string.
+A chain saw with a cutting depth control will also be helpful for this purpose.

 Some sockets can be installed even before the formwork is filled in.
 Water and sewage pipes and fixings for heavy devices can also be installed before the formwork is poured.

-The choice of building design depends largely on the availability of building materials in your area, the professional skills of the builders and local traditions.
-However, if insulated concrete formwork is available in your area, then building a house from it is the best solution.
+The choice of building design depends mainly on the availability of building materials in your area, the builders' professional skills, and local traditions.
+However, if insulated concrete formwork is available in your area, building a house from it is the best solution.
 If you are interested in the construction technology with permanent formwork, you can read the article: "Casting concrete in a permanent formwork".